 Waterfowl Identification Testing

-Tasmanian wild duck hunting licences will be available to purchase from Service Tasmania online from 1 February 2025, or in person from 3 February 2025.
+Tasmanian wild duck hunting licences will be available to purchase from Service Tasmania online from 1 February 2026, or in person from 2 February 2026.

 PLEASE NOTE: The WIT is provided by the Victorian Game Management Authority (GMA) that now only provide WIT testing online.
 WIT testing is no longer performed at NRE offices in Tasmania and Service Tasmania no longer collect fees to sit a WIT.
-If you have previously passed the WIT you are not required to be tested again online
+If you have previously passed the WIT you are not required to be tested again online.

 How Can I Sit a WIT?